GalvanizeOpenSource/100-ds-problems/100-problems.md

     redbubble_creators('zelda')
     redbubble_creators('eno')
     ```
-1. Add an optional argument, `type`, which will subset the returned artrists from the previous query to only those that have a product form the given catagory.
+1. Add an optional argument, `type`, which will subset the returned artists from the previous query to only those that have a product form the given category.

     ```
     # Zelda stickers